dargmuesli/PowerShell-Lib/PowerShell-Lib/Docs/Start-DockerMachine.md

 ```

 ## DESCRIPTION
-The "Start-DockerMachine" cmdlet checks if the "docker-machine" command is available and if that's the case it starts the desired Docker Machine.
+The "Start-DockerMachine" cmdlet starts the desired Docker Machine.

 ## EXAMPLES